Deva-1903/React_native-project/README.md

 ## Tech used: React native, Firebase, Expo

 * User can login or register as a new user
-* Post's from the home screen are pulled from firebase database
+* Post's and it's every details(comments, profilepic, name) are pulled from firebase database
 * User can like or unlike a post
 * Check the demo video